EY Case Interview: Format by Division, Sample Cases, and Prep Strategy (2026)

 EY case interviews differ by division: Consulting, S&T, and EY-Parthenon each use a different format and difficulty level.
 Worked examples and 4-week prep plan.

-EY received 5.1 million applications in 2024 and hired roughly 97,000 people — a 5% acceptance rate.
-But "EY" is not one interview.
+EY is not one interview.
 EY Consulting, EY Strategy & Transactions, and EY-Parthenon each run distinct case formats, evaluate different skills, and attract different candidate pools.
-Glassdoor rates EY interviews at 2.9/5 difficulty overall, but that average hides a range: EY Consulting sits at 2.6/5 while EY-Parthenon hits 3.3/5, on par with McKinsey.
-Preparing for the wrong division's format is the fastest way to get cut.
+Firm-wide hiring statistics and public difficulty scores are useful context, but they blur the differences between consulting, strategy, audit, tax, and regional recruiting.
+Preparing for the wrong division's format is the fastest way to underperform.

 EY's Three Consulting Divisions: What Each Actually Does